 To market, to market

-There is also a smaller market held every Thursday, full with local produce staples for the fridge and cupboard.
+There is also a smaller market held every Thursday, full of local produce staples for the fridge and cupboard.
 Markets are a great opportunity to engage with the local community, try different food and have a leisurely stroll.
-Oundle market is surrounded by an assortment of café and bookshops, making it a browser’s delight.
+Oundle market is surrounded by an assortment of cafés and bookshops, making it a browser’s delight.

 Afternoon Tea at the Talbot Inn

 When you arrive at the beautifully appointed Talbot Inn, ask for the Coffee House.
-This spot offers a great range of loose leaf brews along with coffee if you prefer.
-There is a menu of delicious cakes and pastries to go with your drink too, all baked on site by their pastry chef.
-Sit in the Secret Garden, the School Room, courtyard or beside the fire in the lower or upper bar to enjoy your afternoon tea.
+This spot offers a great range of loose-leaf brews along with coffee if you prefer.
+There is a menu of delicious cakes and pastries to go with your drink too, all baked on-site by their pastry chef.
+Sit in the Secret Garden, the School Room, the courtyard or beside the fire in the lower or upper bar to enjoy your afternoon tea.

 As Elizabethan homes go, Burghley House is one of the grandest, with 35 rooms on the ground floor alone.
 The house was built and designed by William Cecil, who was also Lord High Treasurer to Queen Elizabeth I. Burghley House took 32 years to build, using stone from Kingscliffe Quarry in Northamptonshire.
 The house and its spectacular grounds are now open every day of the week to visitors, except Friday.

 In the house, you’ll find an impressive collection of art, textiles and other objects of interest.
 Accessibility is excellent, with disabled parking close to the entrance and two chair lifts and disabled toilets inside, as well as moveable ramps in areas of the interior.
 Burghley House is a great place for a day out, learning about and exploring this fascinating home and its history.